-We are preparing our next catalogue which should be online by early February 2013, and will include some exceptional early printed books.
+We are preparing our next catalogue which should be online by end of June 2013, and will feature some exceptional early printed books, including the following fine incunabulum of Bartholomaeus Anglicus' famous medieval encyclopedia, De Rerum Proprietatibus.

 De proprietatibus rerum